envylabs/rapporteur/README.md

 This gem ships with the following checks tested and packaged:

-* Codeschool::Status::ActiveRecordCheck - Performs a trivial test of the
+* **Codeschool::Status::Checks::ActiveRecordCheck** - Performs a trivial test
-  current `ActiveRecord::Base.connection` to ensure basic database connectivity.
+  of the current `ActiveRecord::Base.connection` to ensure basic database connectivity.

 To add checks to your application, define the checks you'd like to run in your